dorbivas/QueensGambit/readme.txt

 TODO's: Idan Gay

 General:
-    must add Free functions for all the allocations (!!!)
-Q1:
-    Check why the fuck int to char functions are int(!!!)?

-Q5:
-    Integrate with Q7

-Q6:
-    Check the read from file function
+    FINISH HIM

+    Q7:
+        Add Q5 and Q6 to the pool and run the tests

+    readme:
-    Must add a better documitaions for the loop flow
+        write a readme file for the

 /////////////////////////////////////////////////////////////////////////////
 CHANGES: